 Rebecca Morgan Receives The Alumni Association's Arbuckle Award

-STANFORD GRADUATE SCHOOL OF BUSINESS - The Honorable Rebecca (Becky) Q. Morgan, who served for nine years as a California State Senator and, later, as president and CEO of Joint Venture: Silicon Valley Network, is the 29th recipient of the Ernest C. Arbuckle Award from the Stanford Business School Alumni Association.
+The Honorable Rebecca (Becky) Q. Morgan, who served for nine years as a California State Senator and, later, as president and CEO of Joint Venture: Silicon Valley Network, is the 29th recipient of the Ernest C. Arbuckle Award from the Stanford GSB Alumni Association.

-A 1978 graduate of the Stanford Graduate School of Business, Morgan is the first woman to receive the school’s highest honor, which is presented annually for exceptional leadership in the private and public sectors.
+A 1978 graduate of Stanford GSB, Morgan is the first woman to receive the school’s highest honor, which is presented annually for exceptional leadership in the private and public sectors.
 Past recipients include former Secretary of State George P. Shultz (1987), author and Common Cause founder John Gardner (1993), and Chairman and Co-CEO of Charles Schwab & Co., Inc., Charles R. Schwab (1995).
-Last year’s recipient was Lorenzo Zambrano, chairman and CEO of Cemex S.A..
+Last year’s recipient was Lorenzo Zambrano, chairman and CEO of Cemex S.A.

 She directed her closing comments at graduating students, urging them to find creative ways to make contributions to the public: